How to Report a Traumatic Birth Experience

 If the complaint deals with competency or conduct of a care provider report the individual directly to their governing body, listed below.
 This may include rude remarks, bullying or fearmongering, not providing full discussion of risks and benefits, performing actions without consent, or physically moving or restraining a body against one’s wishes.

 Sometimes a complaint may have to do with the safety of a drug that was given to you during labour.
-These may include such scenarios as having a prostaglandin induction recommended for a mother of a previous caesarean, or a Pitocin augmentation used for a slow labour that later resulted in fetal distress.
+These may include such scenarios as having a prostaglandin induction recommended due to a previous caesarean, or a Pitocin augmentation used for a slow labour that later resulted in fetal distress.
 In these, or similar, cases you can file a Health Product Complaint.

 Other drug related complaints deal with adverse side effects to something administered during birth, for example a painful and intense reaction to a prostaglandin gel, which would generally be considered a mild induction method.